 Second, analysing SGS allows us to draw general lessons about thermodynamics and statistical mechanics and to study the impact of idealisations in astrophysical models.
 The case study supports a more liberal approach to concepts such as equilibrium (Callender, 2001), brings out considerations on the role of unconventional properties like negative heat capacity on thermodynamics and statistical physics, and prompts the development of a novel minimal framework for thermodynamics that accounts for thermodynamic descriptions in between the purely statistical and phenomenological thermodynamics level.
-These results have a double outcome: (a) we develop a useful notion of thermodynamics beyond phenomenological thermodynamics and control theory (Wallace, 2014) with further possible applications; (b) we improve our understanding of equilibrium statistical mechanics, as we show how we can effectively apply equilibrium statistical mechanics to these unconventional systems if only we take a less stringent approach to features like equilibrium and stability.
+These results have a double outcome: (a) we develop a useful notion of thermodynamics beyond purely phenomenological thermodynamics with further possible applications; (b) we improve our understanding of equilibrium statistical mechanics, as we show how we can effectively apply equilibrium statistical mechanics to these unconventional systems if only we take a less stringent approach to features like equilibrium and stability.
 In addition, analysing SGS brings interesting considerations about the role of idealisations and what can we learn from idealised models via de-idealisation methods.

 The structure of the paper is as follows.
 Section 2 introduces the background physics and unconventional behaviour of SGS.
 Section 3 introduces the debate around the applicability of statistical physics and thermodynamics in this exotic domain.
 Section 4 argues how equilibrium statistical mechanics can be applied to SGS to a certain scale and analyses the idealisations involved in SGS models.
-Section 5 fleshes out a minimal framework for thermodynamics that applies to SGS and argues that phenomenological thermodynamics does not work there.
+Section 5 fleshes out a minimal framework for thermodynamics that applies to